 Today, Tracy leads programming and operations in Bunker Hill’s Health and Wellness Center.
 She believes that working at Bunker Hill is not just an opportunity to offer creative wellness programming; she also believes in her role as a mentor and role model for the college’s diverse student population.
 When she is not at BHCC, you'll find her representing Cybex International as a Teaching Fellow or seeking opportunities for professional development.

 Tracy’s professional credentials include a personal training certification from the American College of Sports Medicine (ACSM – cPT) and an instructor certification for CPR/AED/First Aid from the American Red Cross.

 Joan earned her Associate’s Degree from Lasell College in Library Science and a Bachelor’s Degree in Liberal Studies from Northeastern University.
-When she is not working at BHCC or studying for her next exam at Northeastern, she is participating in fellowship and mission opportunities at her church.
+When she is not working at BHCC, she is participating in fellowship and mission opportunities at her church.
 Family and church are central in Joan’s life.